 - Remove bread from the oven, carefully slide off the lid, invert the loaf on a cooling rack and let the bread cool.
 Enjoy the bread when it’s no longer hot.

-If during this step, the dough comes out overly dense, you can add 1 tbsp of water.
+If during this step, the dough comes out overly dense, you can add 1 tablespoon of water.
 Note 2

 The dough may be slightly sticky but you should be able to form a ball.
 If not, you can add 1 heaping tablespoon of flour and knead again, for 3 to 5 minutes.